The legal details

 Contractual terms and conditions of employment are protected in a TUPE transfer except in very exceptional circumstances.
 If you are unsure what is included as part of your contract of employment you should speak to your HR department and/or trade union representative.

 Independent providers of NHS services are required through the NHS procurement process to demonstrate good HR policies and practices which, in turn, support a positive working environment where staff can provide better care and services.
 In fact, sometimes the benefits and ways of working in independent providers may be more favourable for your own personal circumstances.
-Regardless of who your new employer is following transfer, you can expect, as a minimum, the HR policies and practices of your new employing organisation to not only meet the requirements of employment and discrimination law but also, to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution and handbook.
+Regardless of who your new employer is following transfer, you can expect, as a minimum, the HR policies and practices of your new employing organisation to not only meet the requirements of employment and discrimination law but also, to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution.
 Your existing employer should work closely with you, your trade union representatives and your new employer to achieve this.

 Visit our frequently asked questions web page for more information.